 The Jewish Museum Milwaukee is devoted to bringing out the past of the Jewish section in the Milwaukee region.

-The museum origins back to the 1980s with the Milwaukee Jewish Archives and has outstanding art displays.
+The museum originated in the 1980s with the Milwaukee Jewish Archives and has outstanding art displays.
 So visit one of the greatest museums in Milwaukee and get lost in the history of a unique culture by the East Side neighborhood of the city.

 Here, you will also find events dedicated to the significant part of the Holocaust and the Nazi era.